smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/05-Use-GCP-Power/README.md

 GCP AI Platform gives you the possibility to change machine types 🚨 Be careful, bigger machines are obviously more expensive 🚨

-Try changing the machine types to speedup the training on a bigger sample Check [GCP VM pricing](https://cloud.google.com/ai-platform/training/pricing?hl=fr), then add these parameters to your `gcp_submit_training` make command:
+Try changing the machine types to speed the training up on a bigger sample Check [GCP VM pricing](https://cloud.google.com/ai-platform/training/pricing?hl=fr), then add these parameters to your `gcp_submit_training` make command:

 ```bash